 4. Are there workarounds to phone/mail verification on citation sites?

 Yes, there are.
 I recently wrote an article about all the citation sites that do (and don’t) offer a workaround to phone and mail verification.

 Here are the detailed instructions on how to perform manual verification on the top citation sites.
 It also includes other detailed instructions on overcoming many other technical difficulties on top tier citation sites.

 What about businesses with hundreds or thousands of locations?
 Will they benefit from citation work?
 Absolutely.
 Is it possible to do citations for enterprise businesses yourself?
 You could try, but I find it is more cost-efficient and saves lots of time to outsource citation work to a citation service.
 And this would be true for single-location businesses as well.

 How Citation Building Can Help Strictly National and Even Online-only Businesses

 Foundationally, citations are a keystone element for businesses that target local customers.
 But what about businesses that don’t really have a local customer base?
-Could local citations be valuable to businesses that only target customers nationally, or even just online?
+Could local SEO citations be valuable to businesses that only target customers nationally, or even just online?
 According to Moz’s Rand Fishkin, citations are a ranking factor for local businesses, and can be a trust signal for online-only businesses.